joshuaz/random_ML_and_DE_projects/spotify_etl/readme.md

 - Within `docker`, I created three folders: `dags`, `logs`, and `plugins`
 - I placed `docker-compose.yaml` in `docker` (obtained from `https://airflow.apache.org/docs/apache-airflow/2.0.2/docker-compose.yaml`)
 - to activate airflow I ran `docker-compose up airflow-init` and `docker-compose up`
+- Note that, in a Docker containerized environment, containers are isolated from the host machine's file system by default for security and encapsulation reasons.
+The container has its own file system, and it doesn't have direct access to the host machine's file system.
+  -
 - to access airflow, I navigated to `localhost:8080` (username: `airflow`, password: `airflow`)

 `spotify_dag.py`